-No method at scale for determining accurate resource needs and project costs
+- No method at scale for determining accurate resource needs and project costs

 Business leaders lost trust that the internal engineering organization could deliver business value on time.
 Communication and mutual trust plummeted, driving top engineering talent to leave the company.

 Engineering leaders knew that to get the opportunity to deliver their organization’s most exciting projects, they needed to improve their delivery planning and execution practices, agile execution and program management tooling and practices, and their team culture.
-After several unsuccessful engagements with agile consulting firms, the organization turned to AIM Consulting’s Delivery Leadership practice and its Enterprise Agility offering for guidance.
+After several unsuccessful engagements with agile consulting firms, the organization turned to AIM Consulting’s Delivery Leadership capability and its Enterprise Agility offering for guidance.

 Two senior AIM Enterprise Agility consultants worked closely with the Associate Vice President of Engineering and business leaders to assess weaknesses, determine steps for improvement, and drive the organization to implement and adopt the changes necessary to get the engineering organization back on track.
 The project evolved in four critical stages:

 AIM began with an intricate assessment of engineering-related business processes, Scrum ceremonies, and various elements that fed the frustration and angst on the engineering side.
 By embedding into sprint ceremonies and SAFe processes and observing and asking questions, AIM expeditiously determined why engineering projects went awry.
 Concurrently, AIM reviewed the engineering program and portfolio management processes and opportunities, identifying numerous loosely followed or broken processes and how they impacted downstream activities.
 AIM also determined requirements and built the business case for implementing a Project Portfolio Management (PPM) solution and helped select the vendor.